 If you’re interested in exploring the world through a local lens, AAA’s newest travel company Club Adventures was made for you.
 Since cuisine is such a huge part of culture, food tours, cooking classes and more are frequently incorporated into their itineraries.

 Yoga in the Sun

 Want something a bit more Zen?
-Try yoga classes, which can be found the world over.
+Try yoga classes, which can be found all over the world.
 If you’re interested in being pampered, try Canyon Ranch, a wellness and luxury spa with destinations in both Tucson, Arizona and Lenox, Massachusetts.
 You’ll find everything from 8 a.m. ‘sun salutes’ to afternoon HIIT cardio combined with mindful stretching and gourmet meals.